zackgald1/zgald/docs/index.md

 ## Why I’m a Great Fit

 I’m a **hands-on engineer** who learns by building.
 From motor drivers and PCBs to camera-based feedback and full system integration, I take ideas from concept to prototype fast and clean.

-I’m looking to join a team where I can:
-- **Own real subsystems** in robotics or autonomy hardware
-- **Ship early and iterate**, balancing precision with speed
-- Contribute to **hardware–software integration**, embedded firmware, and motion control
+I’m a great fit because I:

+- Am a **hard worker** who takes ownership of challenges and sees them through
+- Learn **quickly** and adapt easily to new tools, systems, and technologies
+- Communicate clearly across teams and disciplines
+- Bring **leadership** and initiative to every project I’m part of

 ---